albertintech/voting-methods-explained/README.md

 ## License

-Content is copyright Emoji Explainers.
+Content is copyright of Albert Ramos.
 All rights reserved.